dduarte-odoogap/mail_reply_to_interceptor/README.md

 ## Technical Details

-The module extends the `mail.mail` model and overrides the `_prepare_outgoing_list` method to modify the reply-to header before emails are sent.
+The module extends the `mail.mail` model and overrides the `_send` method to modify the reply-to header before emails are sent.

+**Note:** This is the Odoo 13.0 version.
+For Odoo 18.0, see the v18 branch which uses `_prepare_outgoing_list` method.

 ## Testing